Details of the Working Group

 SUN WG works to cultivate synergies among hydrological science, policy, and practice through facilitation of co-creation, synthesis work, knowledge exchange and capacity-building programs.
 Aligned with the HELPING goals, our efforts aim to leverage successful initiatives within the United Nations (UN) and local hydrological science-policy-practice frameworks.

-Click here to become a member of the working group for opportunities to become involved and receive the SUN newsletter.
+Click here to become a member of SUN Working Group – for opportunities to get involved in activities and receive all updates and news.

 Webinar Series